And now for the really bad news: This one contained efavirenz (EFV).

 Those numbers probably underestimate actual resistance rates in these four cities because people getting potent regimens were 2.3 times more likely to have a resistance test than people getting substandard therapy.
 To put it another way, clinicians serving up outmoded regimens in the early 2000s tended not to bother genotyping.

-As Susan Little's review showed (Tables 2 and 3), US residents do not lack company on the resistance rolls.
+2 and 3), US residents do not lack company on the resistance rolls.
 Europeans, Australians, and Japanese are doing their bit to feed the profit motive at Virco and ViroLogic.
 Britain's scept'red isle is no exception.

 Studying 4,487 people starting three or more antiretrovirals at six clinics in London and Brighton, Andrew Phillips (Royal Free and University College Medical School, London) charted an ever-ballooning resistance bubble since the survey's start in January 1996 [abstract 135].
 Most people began treatment with an NNRTI (56 percent) or a PI (41 percent).
 Median follow-up covered 183 weeks.